RaduBesliu/calorie-tracker-mobile/README.md

 - Refactored tests with new error schema [here](https://github.com/hutanmihai/calorie-tracker-backend/commit/572ffa25d919c48d2224f5f5c27a66701dbe08de)

 #### 8.2.
 Code standards
+- For the mobile part of the application, [Prettier](https://prettier.io/) was used.
+The configuration file for prettier can be seen [here](https://github.com/RaduBesliu/calorie-tracker-mobile/blob/main/.prettierrc.js)
 - In backend we followed the [PEP8](https://www.python.org/dev/peps/pep-0008/) code style guide for Python.
 We made sure that every single line pushed to the repository follows the PEP8 guidelines by using the `pre-commit` tool which runs linters checkers for python code.
 Here are the [pre-commit configuration file](https://github.com/hutanmihai/calorie-tracker-backend/blob/main/.pre-commit-config.yaml) and the [flake8 file](https://github.com/hutanmihai/calorie-tracker-backend/blob/main/.flake8).
 - Besides the pre-commit tool, we also used GitHub Actions to run the linters checkers for python code.
 Here is the [workflow file](https://github.com/hutanmihai/calorie-tracker-backend/blob/main/.github/workflows/main.yaml) for GitHub Actions.
 - Inside the GitHub Actions, besides the linters, we also ran two more actions, one for running tests, and one for automated deployment on render.com.